Geutzzu/FurnitureStoresExtraction/README.md

 The first and simplest way to improve the model performance is by tuning both the CSV preprocessing parameters and the model hyperparameters.
-I did not have the time and resources to try out that many different combinations in terms of batch size, learning rate, number of epochs, fuzzy matching threshold, number of tokens left and right of the h1 tag, pre-trained models etc.
+I did not have the time and resources to try out that many different combinations in terms of batch size, learning rate, number of epochs, fuzzy matching threshold, number of tokens left and right of the h1 tag, pre-trained models, etc.

 My solution allows for easy tweaking and improvements in all areas of the model, from data gathering to model training.